 Freehand Miami .
 Miami

-Freehand Miami is a local hideaway, a hostel reinvented in a classic 1930’s building – formerly the Indian Creek Hotel – hidden on an overgrown side street near the ocean, in a garden filled with huge palms, old growth vines, and a rack of beach cruisers.
+Freeland Miami is a local hideaway, a hostel reinvented in a classic 1930’s building – formerly the Indian Creek Hotel – hidden on an overgrown side street near the ocean, in a garden filled with huge palms, old growth vines, and a rack of beach cruisers.

-Roman and Williams collaborated on all aspects of the creation of Freehand Miami, including the naming, branding, and concepting.
-They chose the name and selected a hand drawn approach to the graphics to inspire a community that creates its own path—an overarching theme in the crafting of the Freehand Miami.
+Roman and Williams collaborated on all aspects of the creation of Freehand Miami, including the branding and the concept.
+They chose the name and selected a hand- drawn approach to the graphics to inspire a community that creates its own path—an overarching theme in the crafting of the Freehand Miami.